 Managing HDFS replication policy

-After you create an HDFS replication policy, you can perform and monitor various tasks related to the replication policy.
+After you create an HDFS replication policy in CDP Public Cloud Replication Manager, you can perform and monitor various tasks related to the replication policy.
 You can view the job progress and replication logs.
 You can edit the advanced options to optimize a job run.
 You can suspend a job and also activate a suspended job.
 You can edit the replication policy as necessary.

 When you click Actions for an HDFS replication policy,